KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP02-appropriation-is-not-branching.md

 A genuine branch announces its own separation.
 A fork, a schism, a semantic split each say, in effect, *this is a separate line now*.
 That declaration is not incidental to branching; it is constitutive of it.
 It is what distinguishes a branch from a copy.

-Origin-severed recurrence does the opposite.
+Origin-fractured recurrence does the opposite.
 It suppresses the declaration, retains the structure, and removes only the name.
 Measured against the branch conditions these frameworks themselves require — traceable inheritance, a stable relational difference, independent continuation — name-stripping-with-structure-preservation does not pass as a branch.
 It is the negative of one.
 The single case the thesis most needs to file under *branch* is the case its own definition excludes.

 ## Traceability Is Not Optional